 Refresh the page and view the page's source.
 You should see your application rendered statically into the HTML by the server.

 react-wp-ssr comes with several limitations that you should be aware of.
-Most well-built applications will work without any modifications, but some applications may require modifications to adapt to these modifications.
+Most well-built applications will work without any modifications, but some applications may require modifications to adapt to these limitations.

 For questions about adapting your application to server-side rendering, consult the Altis team.